nicotriballier/pilot-bay-tour-dashboard/README.md

 - **OpenStreetMap** - Map tiles
 - **aviationweather.gov API** - Real-time METAR data

+## Deployment

+This app is configured to automatically deploy to Cloudflare Pages via GitHub Actions.

+### Setup Instructions

+Configure the [Cloudflare Github app](https://github.com/apps/cloudflare-workers-and-pages) in a few clicks

+The deployment workflow runs on every push to the `main` branch and on pull requests.

 ## License

 This project is open source and available under the MIT License.